An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Analysis of M51-DS1

 The results of this fitting procedure for the pre-2019 SED are shown in the center panel of Figure~\ref{fig:SEDs}.
-The best-fitting model ($\chi^2/\nu = 3.12$) has $T_{\mathrm{eff}} = 4300$, $E(B-V) = 1.28$ and $\log(L/L_{\odot}) = 5.60$.
-With $\nu = 5$ degrees of freedom, $\Delta \chi^2 = 9.24$, and we find the set of 257 good models with $T_{\mathrm{eff}} = 3700$--4700~K, $E(B-V) = 0.56$--1.56\,mag and $\log(L/L_{\odot}) = 5.35$--5.75.
+The best-fitting model ($\chi^2/\nu = 3.12$) has $T_{\mathrm{eff}} = 4300$, $E(B-V) = 1.28$, and $\log(L/L_{\odot}) = 5.60$.
+With $\nu = 5$ degrees of freedom, $\Delta \chi^2 = 9.24$, and we find a set of 257 good models with $T_{\mathrm{eff}} = 3700$--4700~K, $E(B-V) = 0.56$--1.56\,mag, and $\log(L/L_{\odot}) = 5.35$--5.75.
 Unsurprisingly, $T_{\mathrm{eff}}$ and $E(B-V)$ are strongly positively correlated for the set of good models, and we note that the range of $T_{\mathrm{eff}}$ they span extends to the maximum value in the grid.
 The $\chi^2$ distribution is well behaved around the minimum at $T_{\mathrm{eff}} = 4300$~K in the range we tested, although highly reddened, warmer models could, in principle, also provide acceptable fits to the SED.
-These results point to a very luminous, cool ($\approx$K or early-M spectral type) supergiant star, near the empirical Humphreys-Davidson limit ($\log[L/L_{\odot}] = 5.5$--5.8; \citealp{humphreys79,davies18b}).
-In comparison to single-star evolutionary tracks from the Mesa Isochrones and Stellar Tracks models (MIST; \citealp{choi16,choi17}), this would correspond to a star with an initial mass of $\approx$24--40~$M_{\odot}$ with terminal age $\lesssim 8$~Myr (see Figure~\ref{fig:HRD} and further discussion in Section~\ref{sec:HRD}).
+These results point to a very luminous, cool ($\approx$K or early M spectral type) supergiant star, near the empirical Humphreys--Davidson limit ($\log[L/L_{\odot}] = 5.5$--5.8; \citealp{humphreys79,davies18b}).
+In comparison to single-star evolutionary tracks from the MIST models \citep{choi16,choi17}, this would correspond to a star with an initial mass $\approx$24--40~$M_{\odot}$ with terminal age $\lesssim 8$~Myr (see Figure~\ref{fig:HRD} and further discussion in Section~\ref{sec:HRD}).

-We fit the post-fading SED, constructed from the 2021 ACS/WFC ($F606W$, $F814W$) WFC3/IR ($F110W$, $F160W$), and MMIRS ($J$, $H$, $K_s$) imaging, using the same procedure and show the results in the rightmost panel of Figure~\ref{fig:SEDs}.
-In this case, the best-fitting model ($\chi^2/\nu = 4.78$) has $T_{\mathrm{eff}} = 4300$, $E(B-V) = 1.64$ and $\log(L/L_{\odot}) = 5.52$.
-The set of 125 good models ($\nu = 3$; $\Delta \chi^2_{90} = 6.25$) now has $T_{\mathrm{eff}} = 3900$ -- 4700~K, $E(B-V) = 1.0$ -- 1.9\,mag and $\log(L/L_{\odot}) = 5.31$--5.65.
+We fit the post-fading SED, constructed from the 2021 ACS/WFC ($F606W$, $F814W$), WFC3/IR ($F110W$, $F160W$), and MMIRS ($J$, $H$, $K_\mathrm{s}$) imaging, using the same procedure and show the results in the rightmost panel of Figure~\ref{fig:SEDs}.
+In this case, the best-fitting model ($\chi^2/\nu = 4.78$) has $T_{\mathrm{eff}} = 4300$, $E(B-V) = 1.64$, and $\log(L/L_{\odot}) = 5.52$.
+The set of 125 good models ($\nu = 3$; $\Delta \chi^2_{90} = 6.25$) now has $T_{\mathrm{eff}} = 3900$ -- 4700~K, $E(B-V) = 1.0$ -- 1.9\,mag, and $\log(L/L_{\odot}) = 5.31$--5.65.
 Overall, results for the 2021 SED suggest a slightly dimmer star than the pre-fading data, though there is substantial overlap in the allowed parameter ranges.